Undeniably, any relationship ending sets in motion the grieving process — even if we know the end of the relationship is in our best interests.

 For a romantic break-up, what to say is a bit easier.

 It’s pretty much by the book (most of the time).
-And we’ve seen in a ton in novels, movies, shows, and more.
+And we’ve seen it a ton in books, movies, shows, and more.

 But when it comes to ending a friendship, there aren’t as many resources for knowing what to say or how to say it.
 Sometimes, a friendship just gradually breaks apart and nothing needs to be said.
 For others, they might want to know and something might need to be said.